-In 1967 Ireland’s Taoiseach (Prime Minister) Jack Lynch begged emigrants living in Britain not to return home for Christmas.
+In 1967 Ireland’s Prime Minister Jack Lynch begged emigrants living in Britain not to return home for Christmas.

 The reason he made such an extraordinary appeal was due to an outbreak of the highly infectious foot and mouth disease in England and Wales.

 2,364 cases of the disease were discovered that year and all animals infected had to be slaughtered: the sight of whole herds of cows, pigs, and sheep burnt on bonfires caused grown farmers to weep.